wagnerjunior77/sp_gf/README.md

 2. Enter it into the program.
 3. Choose the size of the SP (2, 3, or 4).
 4. Select whether you want to add or subtract.

+ - The .exe file is located in the dist folder.